paulross/PyCppContainers/README.md

 ### C++ To Python

-TODO:

 Suppose that you have a Python list of floats that needs to be passed to a C++ function that expects `std::vector<double>`.
 Then that C++ function modifies that vector and you need the result as a new Python list of floats.
 With this library your code will be as simple as this: